-Subsequent to the year end, the global pandemic of the virus known as COVID-19 led the Canadian Federal government, as well as provincial and local governments, to impose measures, such as restricting foreign travel, mandating self-isolations and physical distancing and closing non-essential businesses.
+The global pandemic of the virus known as COVID-19 led the Canadian Federal government, as well as provincial and local governments, to impose measures, such as restricting foreign travel, mandating self-isolations and physical distancing and closing non-essential businesses.
+During the year, the College waived the application fees and also offered the members to defer the payments of registration fees.
 Because of the high level of uncertainty related to the outcome of this pandemic, it is difficult to estimate the financial effect on the College.